 or a witness to the darkest time in German history.

-In addition to the official commemoration at Freiburg, the Jewish community scheduled a particularly moving event at the auditorium of the New Synagogue on 2 February, the following Sunday.
+the official commemoration in Freiburg, the Jewish community scheduled a particularly moving event at the New Synagogue's auditorium on 2 February, the following Sunday.

 explains the microphone to Christoph Heubner.